lualualua/Twitter_like_tableview-/README.md

 - Reusing custom TableViewCell.xib file
 - Floating Action Button
 - Self-sizing tableview cell height depending on whether or not an image is selected
-- Reload tableView after dismissing the modalview
+- Reload tableView after dismissing the ModalView
 - Select photo
 - Autolayout